 Issue 3 - 1875

-The first series to depict king Rama V, this issue coins are made of copper, silver, and gold.
-Though, gold is strangely only used in the 1 fueang denomination.[33]
-The new shield emblem is introduced in this issue.
-This shield is separated into three section, drawing from western influences, symbols within these sections represents territories Siam is controlling.
-The tree headed elephant represents Siamese territory, the bottom-left elephant represent Lan Xang, and the warangka represents Siamese Malaya.
+The first series to depict king Rama V, the coins of this issue were made of copper, silver, and gold.
+Though gold was strangely only used for the 1 fueang denomination.[33]
+The new shield emblem was introduced in this issue.
+This shield was separated into three section.
+Drawing from western influences, symbols within these sections represented territories Siam was controlling.
+The tree-headed elephant represented Siamese territory, the bottom-left elephant represented Lan Xang, and the warangka represented Siamese Malaya.

 Image